hickeroar/python-skeleton/README.rst

 What is this?
 -------------

-This skeleton project includes come basic files that I often duplicate across projects.
+This skeleton project includes some basic files that I often duplicate across projects.

 License
 -------